I choose to live and to Lie, kill and give and to Die/

 Learn and love, and to Do what it takes to Step Through…

-He is an alumnus of Aitchison College and Lahore University of Management Sciences, where he obtained his B.Sc.
-(Hons) in Economics and specialized in research methodologies, political economy, econometrics, philosophy of economics and economic development.
+He is an alumnus of Aitchison College (2005) and Lahore University of Management Sciences (2009), where he obtained his B.Sc.
+(Hons) in Economics and specialized in research methodologies, political economy, econometrics, game theory, philosophy of economics and economic development.
+In 2014, he was awarded a full scholarship from the China Scholarship Council to pursue a Masters degree in International Trade from the University of Science and Technology Beijing (USTB), a Project 211 institution, and graduated with excellent results in June 2016.

 News and Information Media

 He is a freelance columnist and a defense and intelligence analyst specializing in military strategy, War on Terror in South Asia, Islamic de-radicalization and counter-extremism methodologies, international political economy, and open-source intelligence.
-He also deals with – and writes on – various issues pertaining to economics, politics, foreign policy, security, and nu media (or information dissemination processes of the Internet Age).
+He also deals with – and writes on – various issues pertaining to economics, politics, foreign policy, security, and nu media (or information dissemination processes of the Internet Age, such as Facebook, Twitter, and blogs such as this one on WordPress, and others on Blogger and Tumblr).
 He has contributed to The Daily Times (Pakistan) and The Friday Times.
 He has also been Associate Editor of the LUMS college publication, ‘The Political Animal’.

 Interests and Current Activity